bitaemi/Angular-ngRx-Jest-Marble/README.md

 ##### 2.3.6.
 Classes, Objects, Constructors

-Cohesion = things related should go together => Introduse classes.
-A class groups fproperties and functions that are highly related.
+Cohesion = things related should go together => Introduce classes.
+A class groups properties and functions that are highly related.

 ```TypeScript
 class Point {